 Zizinho was Pele's idol.
 He was considered the greatest Brazilian player before the 1960's.
 He was the star of the ill-fated World Cup Finals in 1950 playing alongside Jair and Ademir.
 For his club career, he played for Flamengo, Bangu, São Paulo FC, Audax Italiano of Chile among others teams.
 With Flamengo, he won state championships in 1942, 1943 and 1944.
 He turned down a chance to play in the 1958 World Cup Finals.

 Leônidas da Silva was known as "Black Diamond" and considered the greatest Brazilian footballer before the war.
 He was credited to be the inventor of "Bicycle Kick".
 He played in two World Cup Finals: 1934 and 1938.
 He was the top scorer at the tournament in 1938.
 He played for a number of clubs in Brazil and Penarol.
 His longest spells were with Vasco Da Gama and Sao Paulo.

 |Leonidas and Zizinho|

 Jair was a member of the great offensive trio for Brazil at the World Cup in 1950.
 The other two were Zizinho and Ademir.
-He played for Flamengo and Vasco da Gama before the WC in 1950.
-After the WC Finals, he played mainly for clubs in Sao Paulo.
+He played for Flamengo and Vasco da Gama before the World Cup in 1950.
+After the World Cup Finals, he played mainly for clubs in Sao Paulo.
 For the national team, he only made two cameo appearances two years after the ill-fated World Cup Finals.

 FW/AM: Carlinhos (Brazil)